lionel-panhaleux/archon-bot/README.md

 archon appoint @timer @krcg
 ```

-Tou can optionally add some spectators:
+You can optionally add some spectators:

 ```
 archon spectator @some_guest